ferventcoder/chef-chocolatey-presentation/ReadMe.md

 1. Run `choco source list` to see your sources.
 1. Run `choco source disable -n chocolatey`
-1. Run `choco source disable -n chocolatey.licensed` - **NOTE**: When you have a licensed version of Chocolatey, you are unable to remove this source.
-It can be disabled though.
 1. Run `choco download chocolatey -s https://chocolatey.org/api/v2/`
 1. Run `choco download chocolatey.server -s https://chocolatey.org/api/v2/`
-1. Run `choco download chocolatey.extension --ignore-dependencies --source https://licensedpackages.chocolatey.org/api/v2`
+1. Run `choco download chocolatey.extension --ignore-dependencies --source https://licensedpackages.chocolatey.org/api/v2/`
 1. Run `choco download chocolatey-agent --ignore-dependencies --source https://licensedpackages.chocolatey.org/api/v2/`
+1. Run `choco source disable -n chocolatey.licensed` - **NOTE**: When you have a licensed version of Chocolatey, you are unable to remove this source.
+It can be disabled though.
+Also, once this is disabled, you would need your license id as the password you would pass to the licensed source in the previous steps.
 1. Push all of these packages to your internal server.
 1. You are now using Chocolatey with internal only packages.